 Biostars is an online community that harbors Bioinformatics students and working professionals, and one in which questions are asked, answers are shared, theories are analyzed, and issues are resolved.

-Bioinformatics.org offers a wealth of resources, including courses, career guides, online databases, online analysis tools, a forum, and news and commentary.
+Bioinformatics.org offers many resources, including courses, career guides, online databases, online analysis tools, a forum, and news and commentary.

 Disclaimer